-- Auto-immunity (found on a blood test)
+- Autoimmunity (found on a blood test)

 - Identifying and addressing the above risk factors.

 - Identifying and eliminating potential food allergens, including dairy, wheat (gluten), soy, corn, nightshades, preservatives, and food additives.
-This can be done through proper food sensitivity testing (conventional testing is incomplete), elimination diets, and through muscle-response testing.
+This can be done through proper food sensitivity testing (conventional testing is incomplete), elimination diets, and muscle-response testing.

 - Identifying and addressing hidden infection, leaky gut, toxicity, breakdown of stress mechanisms (such as adrenal fatigue), and autoimmunity.

-- Another lesser-known gout origin is low blood oxygen saturation.
+- A lesser-known gout origin is low blood oxygen saturation.
 This can be identified through symptom analysis and blood testing.
 Strong, well-developed breathing habits should correct this.
 However, some individuals need additional supplemental support.

 - Identifying and addressing inconsistent sleep or rest and lack of simple exercise.
 Well-planned sleep and exercise habits help to keep the body systems in good working order and minimize the incidence of gout.
 Exercise at least 30 minutes daily, 5 days a week.